Susan Feniger

+Early life and education

+Feniger is from Toledo, Ohio, and is the daughter of Ruth Alice and Yale Feniger.
+She was raised in a Jewish home.
+Feniger graduated from Pitzer College in 1976.

 Career

 Restaurants

 After working together in Chicago and Paris, Feniger and her longtime collaborator, Mary Sue Milliken, settled in Los Angeles where they founded City Cafe in 1981.
 They eventually expanded to a larger space on La Brea Blvd. and renamed the establishment City Restaurant.
 In 1985, they opened the Mexican restaurant Border Grill in the original City Cafe space, before moving it to Santa Monica in 1990.
 The restaurant later expanded to Pasadena (closed) and the Mandalay Bay Resort in Las Vegas.
 Broadening their culinary horizons Feniger and her partner opened the Latin flavor restaurant Ciudad (now a Border Grill) in Los Angeles in 1998.
 The success of the three restaurants led Feniger and Milliken to be recognized for changing Los Angeles's culinary landscape.
 Feniger has been influenced by the food and culture of various nations, such as India, France, and Mexico.

 In April 2009, Feniger opened her first solo project: Street, a multi-ethnic eatery of "street food" in Hollywood.
 Sample dishes included millet puffs, paani puri, Massaman chicken curry, dumplings, Egyptian-style baked fish and peanut butter cookies for dessert.
 Street closed in November 2013.

 In December 2013, Feniger, with Executive Chef and Partner Kajsa Alger, opened Mud Hen Tavern at the former location of Street.
 A neighborhood bar and restaurant, it offered seasonal, gourmet pub and comfort food in a warm and relaxed setting.
 The bar team in partnership with mixology consultant Tricia Carr (formerly Alley), curated a beverage program that offered a vibrant and accessible selection of international wines, local craft beers and artisanal cocktails to complement Mud Hen Tavern's cuisine.
 Mud Hen Tavern closed on October 11, 2016.

+In December 2019, Feniger and Milliken opened the Mexican restaurant Socalo in Santa Monica.
+The name is derived from the words "SoCal" and zócalo, or “town square” in Spanish.

+In December 2023, Feniger and Milliken opened the restaurant Alice B. in Palm Springs, which has a focus on seasonal bounty, French, and Mediterranean influences.
+The restaurant is named after Alice B. Toklas, partner of Gertrude Stein, and is part of Living Out, a luxury apartment complex for LGBTQIA+ adults.